 Venturing beyond reading and writing, Page 15’s popular Young Writers Summer Camp gives authors in 2nd – 12th grades the opportunity to write, illustrate, and publish their very own book with help from published authors, editors and illustrators.
 The Young Writers Camp is perfect for readers and writers of all abilities – from the budding young wordsmiths who love the process, to the reluctant writer who hasn’t yet found the know-how or interest in writing.

 Spanning over the course of the summer, each one-week long camp encourages writers to explore their creative voices and write their very own stories.
 Throughout the week students experience a one-on-one art consultation with a professional illustrator and attend a reading and book signing with a local author.
 On the last day of every camp, students are given their own time on stage to read their story to a crowd composed of friends and family.

-NEW this summer!
-Page 15 is excited to announce a new partnership with UCF’s CREATE program to offer ANIMATION AFTERNOON workshops for students in 4th & 5th grade camps!
-UPDATE: Animation camps full – WAIT LIST ONLY.
+Page 15 is excited to announce a partnership with UCF’s CREATE program to offer STEAM+FUN (Science, Technology, Engineering, Arts, and Math) afternoon workshops for students in 4th & 5th grade camps.
+More info soon!

 Sibling Discount: When registering 2 or more students you will receive a 5% discount for every child.
 Use promo code: SIBLING5

 Teacher discount: If you are a public school teacher (any subject!) and are registering your own child(ren), please email email@example.com for a special teacher discount on tuition.

 Monday – Friday from 9am – 12:30pm